 Comment #86.
 The elements of the mercury minimization plans for municipal and industrial dischargers allow facilities that have accomplished all activities within their control to implement mercury reduction activities outside their control.
 This section should be structured to allow trading.

 Response.
-DEQ has opted to avoid trading in this variance, because of the need to adopt this variance promptly so that DEQ can issue permits.
-Creating a trading regime would add complications to this variance and delay this rulemaking process further.
+Multiple Discharger Variance rulemaking is a complex one.
+Adding trading will complicate the rule further.
+Thus, DEQ has opted to not include trading in this variance rulemaking.
+However, trading may be a topic to be explored in the future.
 DEQ did not make changes in response to this comment.

 Comment #87.
 The description of the permittee's request should be described as a request for coverage under the variance, not an authorization.